webix-hub/docs/data/desktop/edit.md

 has a template with several values from the initial data source.
 Study the nature of template-making [here](desktop/html_templates.md).

 {{note
 Note that editing allows for on-page changes only and doesn't presuppose automatic data saving into the dataset.
-To actually save data you should init [webix.DataProcessor](desktop/dataprocessor.md) for the edited component.
+To actually save data you should initialize [webix.DataProcessor](desktop/dataprocessor.md) for the edited component.
 }}

 ##Editing Methods {#api}